stevenelson35/stevenelson35.github.io/_posts/2021-08-12-return-to-muir-woods.md

 ![20210812_200505.jpg]({{site.baseurl}}/assets/media/20210812_200505.jpg)

-And found what __might__ be the same bench where I proposed to Linda on the hillside trail.
+And found what __might__ be the same bench on the side trail where I proposed to Linda.

 2021